gunjanjaswal/Awesome-Public-Free-Apis/README.md

 - 🔄 **Self-updating API directory**: Automatically checks API status weekly and discovers trending APIs monthly
 - ✅ **Verified working endpoints**: All APIs are regularly tested to ensure they're functional
-- 🏷️ **Comprehensive categorization**: 87+ APIs across 3460+ APIs across 3460+ APIs across 0+ APIs across 27+ APIs across 40+ categories covering everything from weather data to machine learning
+- 🏷️ **Comprehensive categorization**: 87+ APIs across 3460+ APIs across 3460+ APIs across 0+ APIs across 27+ APIs across 27+ APIs across 40+ categories covering everything from weather data to machine learning
 - 🔒 **Authentication details**: Clear information about API keys, OAuth requirements, and more
 - 📊 **Popularity metrics**: See which APIs are most widely used by the developer community
 - 👥 **Community-maintained**: Contributions from developers worldwide keep this resource current